kbfreder/dsp/07-statistics.md

 1. The scatter plot shows a roughly horizontal line / relationship.
 2. The correlation coefficients are low.
 3. The percentile plots do show a slight upward trend until age 39, and then the birth weight drops off sharply for mothers over the age of 40.
-There are fewer data in the tails, though.
+There are fewer data for older moms, however.

 ---